adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 Prevailing powerlifting wisdom tells us that successfully completing all lifts in a powerlifting meet, aka going “9 for 9”, is the best way to have a successful meet.
 Not just in terms of maximising your chances of a spot on the podium, but also for the mental benefits of achieving what you came for.

-So as a powerlifer myself, I was really curious to know.
-Is it really better to go nine for nine when chasing a win?
-Or is that YOLO deadlift actually a good idea?
+So as a powerlifer myself, I was really curious to know:

+#### _Is it really better to go nine for nine when chasing a win?
+Or is that YOLO deadlift actually a good idea?_

 In order to answer this question, we can start by plotting a simple distribution of the number of winners at each number of successful attempts.
+That's what we'll be working through in the rest of this post.

+#### Collecting Only the Data you Need With SQL

 As already mentioned, loading the whole database into memory to perform your analysis is next to impossible if your dataset is very large.
 So why not use SQL to only load the data that you need?

-In order to answer this question, I need to find the lifters who got first place in a meet, and then the number of successful lifts they made.
+In order to answer the research question, I need to find the lifters who got first place in a meet, and then the number of successful lifts they made.
 Seems simple enough right?

 As datascience practioners, there is no teacher or answer book to tell us whether we are right or wrong.
 We need to combine our knowldege of the domain with sound data science practices, and be able to defend any conclusions that we make.